Xenogears Had, and Still Has, the Best Story in a Game to Date

 This article contains spoilers.

-If you’ve played Xenosaga or Xenoblade, you know how these games always involve a main antagonist that is either controlling everything from the shadows or is key in the current state of the world.
-Both these games always include robots and space, the first being completely in space.
-Religion also plays a role in influencing the world, although it is not as evident in the ~blade series.
+If you’ve played Xenosaga or Xenoblade, you know how these games always involve a main antagonist who is either controlling everything from the shadows or is key in the current state of the world.
+Both games always include robots and space themes, with the first being completely set in space.
+Religion also plays a role in influencing the world, although it is not as evident in the Xenoblade series.
 The concept for all this comes from Xenogears.

-Fei sets off with his friend Citan, who by the way (spoilers) was ordered by what is effectively “God” to watch over Fei, or rather his other personality, Id.
-He then joins with a group of pirates, who are actually royalty and are playing the role of a third power in the current war.
-It is through them that Fei starts discovering more and more about the world, the past, and himself.
+Fei sets off with his friend Citan, who, by the way, was ordered by what is effectively “God” to keep an eye on Fei, or rather his other personality, Id.
+Fei then joins a group of pirates, who are actually royalty playing the role of a third power in the current war.
+It is through them that Fei starts discovering more about the world, the past, and himself.

 zohar wave existence